sentrychris/psmonitor/README.md

 - Separate threads are used to achieve non-blocking behaviour for blocking calls (e.g. `get_cpu()`, `get_memory()`) by offloading them to the executor thread pool.

-- During the packing process, [UPX](https://github.com/upx/upx) is used to compress the executable, resulting in about a file size that is ~10MB smaller.
+- During the packing process, UPX is used to compress the executable, resulting in a file size that is ~10MB smaller.

 ## Connecting to the headless server from your own app